nw-rs/rustworks/README.md

 cargo install cargo-binutils
 cargo install cargo-make

-# If you have an STLink debugger and can connect it to the calculator install `probe-run` for faster flashing and easy debugging.
+# If you have an STLink debugger and can connect it to the calculator install `probe-run` or `cargo-embed` for easy debugging and `cargo-flash` if you just want faster flashing speeds.
 cargo install probe-run
+cargo install cargo-embed
+cargo install cargo-flash
 ```

 ## DFU Flash